alper-sayin/Online-Auction-Hub/README.md

 ## Installation & Setup

-After obtaining the files in repository or cloning the repository(`git clone https://github.com/alper-sayin/Online-Auction-Hub.git`) to desired folder, setting up virtual environment and satisfying the requirements([requirements.txt](requirements.txt)).
-Open the terminal(.venv) in your IDE, you should apply:
+After obtaining the files in repository or cloning the repository(`git clone https://github.com/alper-sayin/Online-Auction-Hub.git`) to desired folder, setting up virtual environment and satisfying the requirements([requirements.txt](requirements.txt)), open the terminal(.venv) in your IDE, you should apply:

 - `python manage.py makemigrations auctions`
 - `python manage.py migrate`